 Include some aquatic weights, water noodle, and other pool items to assist you in hot tub exercises.
 Through the use of these types of weights and exercises, you can strengthen and build your muscles.

 As with any new exercise program, be sure to speak with doctor or health professional first.
-Always use caution when exercising or stretching in a hot tub.
+Always use caution when exercising or stretching in a hot tub in Edmond.